probins/map-make/README.md

-# createmap
+# map-make

-A script and code registry to create simple maps using OpenLayers 3 by simply filling in a form or defining a json object.
+A script and code registry to create simple maps using [OpenLayers 3](http://www.openlayers.org) by simply filling in a form or defining a json object.

-*Warning: this is at the moment a proof of concept demo, liable to change at any moment without notice.
-Use at your own peril.*

 ## Objective